Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 twitch_miner = TwitchChannelPointsMiner(
     username="your-twitch-username",
-    claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup logger_settings=LoggerSettings(
+    claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on the startup logger_settings=LoggerSettings(
-        save=True,                              # If you want to save logs in file (suggested) console_level=logging.INFO,             # Level of logs - use logging.DEBUG for more info) file_level=logging.DEBUG,               # Level of logs - If you think the log file it's too big use logging.INFO emoji=True,                             # On Windows we have a problem to print emoji.
-Set to false if you have a problem less=False                              # If you think that the logs are too much verborse set this to True ),
+        save=True,                              # If you want to save logs in a file (suggested) console_level=logging.INFO,             # Level of logs - use logging.DEBUG for more info) file_level=logging.DEBUG,               # Level of logs - If you think the log file it's too big, use logging.INFO emoji=True,                             # On Windows, we have a problem printing emoji.
+Set to false if you have a problem less=False                              # If you think that the logs are too verbose, set this to True ),
     streamer_settings=StreamerSettings(
         make_predictions=True,                  # If you want to Bet / Make prediction